99robots/wpsite-show-ids/readme.txt

 == Description ==

-**Show IDs** by 99 Robots is super light-weight and does not need any configuration or separate options page.
+**Show IDs** by DraftPress is super light-weight and does not need any configuration or separate options page.
 Simply activate the plugin and IDs will be displayed on all admin pages.

 * 	Light-weight with no options page required
 * 	Adds a new column on admin page to display IDs of all posts, pages, categories, and more